EricFromCanada/ericfromcanada.github.io/_posts/2022-03-09-macos-installer-disk-images-for-virtualization.md

 - `-nobrowse` prevents the mounted volume from showing up in the Finder, which isn't required but can help avoid mishaps
 - `-mountpoint` lets the script specify a path at which to mount the image, allowing for hardcoded paths later on — note that this doesn't change the volume name that the Finder would display (if not for the previous flag)

-#### for macOS 11+, run `createinstallmedia`
+#### for macOS 10.13+, run `createinstallmedia`

 The installer for macOS Big Sur has a drastically different internal structure than those that came before it.
 Unless someone else does the dirty work of reverse engineering it, this script defers to its built-in `createinstallmedia` command.
+It now does the same for macOS 10.13–10.15 because of [changes on Apple's end]({% post_url 2023-09-26-recovery-server-could-not-be-contacted-installing-macos %}).

-Note that if you have `USE_CREATEINSTALLMEDIA=1` already set in your shell environment, it'll attempt to use `createinstallmedia` for other macOS versions as well.
-It'll only work for 10.13 and later since it omits the `--applicationpath` argument, which was simpler than attempting to deal with a potentially [bugged 10.12 Sierra installer]({% post_url 2020-02-04-multi-macos-install-drive-diskmaker %}).
+Although an earlier version of the `createinstallmedia` command shipped with older installers, this script won't attempt to use it in those cases because it omits the then-required `--applicationpath` argument, which was simpler than attempting to deal with a potentially [bugged 10.12 Sierra installer]({% post_url 2020-02-04-multi-macos-install-drive-diskmaker %}).

 #### restore boot disk image to destination disk image

 Installers for macOS 10.x are processed according to their three varieties:

 - 10.7–10.8: InstallESD.dmg is all that's required
-- 10.9–10.11: BaseSystem.dmg, found within InstallESD.dmg, is the starting point
+- 10.9–10.12: InstallESD.dmg contains BaseSystem.dmg, which is the starting point
-- 10.12–10.15: BaseSystem.dmg is now in the same directory as InstallESD.dmg
+- ~~10.13–10.15: BaseSystem.dmg is now in the same directory as InstallESD.dmg~~

-In each case, `asr` does a block copy of the given disk image to the destination mount point.
-The colon at the end of the last case avoids a potential error noted in [prepare-iso.sh](https://github.com/geerlingguy/macos-virtualbox-vm/blob/master/prepare-iso.sh#L78).
-When done, `asr` always remounts the destination disk image, so `sleep 2` gives the system a moment to notice the new volume before proceeding.
+In each case, `asr` does a block copy of the given disk image to the destination mount point. ~~The colon at the end of the last case avoids a potential error noted in [prepare-iso.sh](https://github.com/geerlingguy/macos-virtualbox-vm/blob/master/prepare-iso.sh#L78).~~ When done, `asr` always remounts the destination disk image, so `sleep 2` gives the system a moment to notice the new volume before proceeding.

 #### remount restored disk image with original mount point